Student Code of Conduct

 - The University ensures all parties are treated with dignity and respect and are afforded procedural fairness once a report has been made.
 The University communicates with directly affected parties.

 - The University responds promptly to reports and takes timely action within its authority to ensure student welfare and safety.
-Investigations and the application of outcomes operate in accordance with the ANU Discipline Rule and/or ANU Academic Misconduct Rule.
+Investigations and the application of outcomes operate in accordance with the ANU Discipline Rule and/or ANU Academic Integrity Rule.

 - University disciplinary procedures may be suspended if the University is notified of a criminal investigation.
 The University maintains its responsibility and commitment to support the safety and wellbeing of the person during this process.